-- Health information, such as your insurance, medical and mental history, and doctor.
+- Health information, such as your insurance, medical or mental health history and your current physician.

-- Information about your home security system, such as whether you have one or not, or your code.
+- Information about your home security system, including whether you have one installed or your code to the system itself.
 Information about those who live with you or whether you live alone.

 - Your age or age category.